-I picked up some gigantic, gnarly, Travelers tomatoes from the farmers market.
+Found some gigantic, gnarly Travelers tomatoes from the farmers market.
 I took pics of them to blog about, and made a delicious panzanella salad.
-Then my phone got stolen and the pics that told the story of 10,000 words, were gone forever.
+Then my phone got stolen and the pics that told the story 10,000 words never could.
 Regardless of the thievery, I still had something to say.

 The ugly truth is…I don’t enjoy fresh tomatoes.
 Yes, I’m “one of those people.”
 Like Dr. Seus; I do not like them in a plane, or on a boat, I do not like them with a goat.
 Ketchup, gravy and salsa are cool, but not if the salsa tastes all tomatoey.
 I am not special, there are many like me.
 We lurk in the shadows, making small piles of unwanted fruit/vegetable on the side of the plate.
 Our blood runs cold when we forget to hold the tomatoes on a burger or sandwich; as we know the taste will spread like wildfire to engulf everything it comes in contact with.

 Let me be clear; I can somewhat enjoy a tomato if two things happen.
 The tomato needs to be grown well with all needed nutirients, (or in Greece).
 Or, I have to brainwash myself.
 Telling myself before, during and after mastication that, “I have never tasted this exotic fruit/vegetable before, this is a new adventure, and it WILL be delicious.”
 I developed this routine in Greece on my honeymoon.
 Knowing that if I was to enjoy a tomato, Greece (with it’s volcanic soil) would probably be the place.
 So I sacked up, stopped being a wuss and started acting like I enjoyed them.
 It worked :-)